awadomar34/FeedForward-NEAT/README.md

 ```

 will run one of the following tests:
-Markup: * XOR test
+* XOR test
 * Single Pole Balancing test

-you can comment/uncomment a the test you would like to run.
+you can comment/uncomment the test you would like to run.

 ## Tests
 From the files in Tests, you can change:
--the number of times these tests are preformed
+* The number of times these tests are preformed
--whether or not the result of each test is written to a file
+* Whether the result of each test is written to a file

-##
+## Repo Organization
-In NEAT, are the files of which run the NEAT algorithm.
-The files are the class files of Genome, Species and Population.
+In the folder `NEAT`, are the files which implement the NEAT algorithm.
+The files are for the classes Genome, Species and Population.
+These are the 3 main levels of abstractions required for NEAT.

-In Network, are the files which are used to create phenotypes.
+In the folder `Network`, are the files which are used to create network phenotypes.
 The files are the class files which make feed-forward networks.

-In Simulations, are the files which have the tests in them.
-These tests are the XOR problem and the Single Pole Balancing test.
+In the folder `Simulations`, are the files which have the test enviroments.

-##
+Particularly, I implemented the XOR Problem, for debugging and basic testing purposes, and the Single Pole Balancing Problem as a more complicated environment, to test the effects of different configuration parameters and their effects on the runtime of a simulation with randomised data.

+### Innovation History
-conn_history and node_history are used to store the innovation history of the currently running population
+I used a file-based storage system to store genetic innovation history.
+Particularly, the innovation history of a population is stored in the files
+`conn_history` and  `node_history`

+It is important NOT to run multiple populations at a time as they will share the same files to store innovation history.
+This will cause the integrity of the populations' innovation histories to be compromised.